pldn/LDWizard/GOVERNANCE.md

 The ownership of the LDWizard activities has been transferred in Februari 2022 from the Dutch Digital Heritage Network ([NDE](https://netwerkdigitaalerfgoed.nl/)) to Platform Linked Data Netherlands ([PLDN](https://www.pldn.nl)).

 We have two teams involved in the decision making around the LDWizard activities:

 * PLDN LDWizard Steering Group
-* PLDN LDWizard Working Group<br/>
+* PLDN LDWizard Working Group

 Where the **LDWizard Working Group** priorities the development activities for new releases and where the development activities are guided by a gatekeeper that monitors the quality of the development activities (see also: the Gatekeeper role and quality control section).

 The technical/architecture activities and the business/governance activities for the LDWizard are combined in one working group (having multiple groups is less efficient and adds unnecessary complexity).
 So, business and technical topics are combined in our 1-hour meetings.

 And where needed, sub sessions are organized with smaller groups to discuss are very specific topic in more detail (e.g. sub sessions to discuss the ‘replacing RATT with RocketRML’ issue).

 The **LDWizard Steering Group** decides upon the development budget and the bounty sums (see also: the Funding and bounties section).
 They also support the Working Group where needed to make the right decisions and to solve any other issues that need further attention.